cambridge-ceu/csd3/README.md

 ssh -4 -L 8081:127.0.0.1:8081 -fN <hostname>.hpc.cam.ac.uk
 firefox <URL> &
 ```
+paying attention to the port number as it may change.

 An `hello world` example is [hello.ipynb](files/hello.ipynb) from which [hello.html](files/hello.html) and [hello.pdf](files/hello.pdf) were generated with `jupyter nbconvert --to html|pdf hello.ipynb`.